 February 12, 2014

-NeverGetBusted, pro bono super lawyers and a federal prosecutor joined forces to free a 57 year old man after serving 15 years of a 30 year prison sentence for possessing a baggie of marijuana seeds.
-Last year, after exhausting all legal appeals, Dalton Wilson, a model prisoner who earned a psychology degree while behind bars, contacted the NeverGetBusted Free A Prisoner Program who published, “We Taught That Ni&&er A Lesson.”
-The NeverGetBusted exclusive detailed the story of how Wilson was arrested in 1996 by federal agents in Texas and unfairly convicted by a racist jury.
+Barry Cooper and a federal prosecutor joined forces to free a 57-year-old man after serving 15 years of a 30-year prison sentence for possessing a baggie of marijuana seeds.
+After exhausting all legal appeals, Dalton Wilson, a model prisoner who earned a psychology degree while behind bars, contacted Barry Cooper for help with his legal battle against the state of Texas.
+After investigating his case, Barry Cooper and NeverGetBusted published the article “We Taught That Ni&&er A Lesson” laying out Wilson’s unlawful arrest in 1996 by federal agents in Texas which was followed by an unfair conviction handed down by a racist jury.

 (Dalton’s son endlessly carried a “Ninja Turtle” bag containing over 10 pounds of legal documents pertaining to his father’s incarceration)

-In March 2013, Steinborn contacted the person in charge of Dalton’s case, Assistant U.S. Attorney, Jay Miller, who agreed Wilson’s sentence was drastic.
-Miller collaborated with Steinborn and together they outlined a legal strategy to free the seed prisoner.
+In March 2013, Steinborn contacted Assistant U.S. Attorney, Jay Miller, who agreed Wilson’s sentence was drastic and unfair.
+Miller collaborated with Steinborn and together they outlined a legal strategy to free Wilson.